shardulsrivastava/shardulsrivastava.github.io/_posts/2021-09-15-eks-auth-deep-dive.md

     desiredCapacity: 4
 ```

-Once created this cluster would only have one NodeGroup and the IAM role associated with this node group would be added to the `aws-auth` configmap.
+Once created, this cluster would have one NodeGroup and the IAM role associated with this node group would be added to the `aws-auth` configmap.

-Check the contents of `aws-auth` :
+Check the contents of `aws-auth` configMap :

 ```bash
 kubectl get configmap aws-auth -n kube-system -oyaml